 To be perfectly blunt, I never really know what to say in these sections, so if I seem like I’m blabbering randomly from one sentence to the next, I can promise you that that is precisely what’s going on.

 I’m an extremely awkward and introverted person that enjoys intellectual chit-chats about all the stuff that interests me.
-I am also a Trans Nonbinary person whose only pronouns are They/Them/Their.
-Please, don’t refer to me as a woman, girl, lady, etc., as that is harmful and completely incorrect.
-Although I don’t mind being called sir (I blame Battlestar Galactica).
+I am also a Trans Nonbinary person whose pronouns are They/Them/Their only.
+Please, don’t refer to me as a woman, girl, lady, etc., as that is harmful and completely incorrect (I was assigned female at birth and have a feminine appearance in photographs, which is currently in the process of becoming more androgynous as per my individual identity).
+I also like to be called Sir (I blame Battlestar Galactica).
+For example, my best friend calls me Sir Delinquent and my cousin calls me Sir Shrimpy (because I’m short; I throw plushies at him when he does this if he’s visiting me 😤).

 What is BiblioNyan?